-Keywords: Moral behavior, narratives, excuses, responsibility, viral transmission, influence, reputation, norms, imperatives.
+Keywords: Moral behavior, prosocial behavior, narratives, imperatives, justifications, rules, Kantian reasoning, deontology, consequentialism, utilitarianism, norms, organizations

 JEL Codes: D62, D64, D78, D83, D85, D91, H41, K42, L14, Z13

 1 Introduction

 1.1 Moral decisions and moral reasoning

 What is the moral thing to do?
 The aim of this paper is of course not to answer that immemorial question, but instead to analyze the production and circulation of arguments seeking to justify different courses of action on the basis of morality.
 Such appeals to notions of "right or wrong" pervade the social and political discourse, often trumping any argument of economic efficiency (bans on "immoral" transactions, trade wars, undeservedness of some group, etc.).
 And, of course, everyone experiences inner struggles over these issues.